Selling A House With Unpermitted Work In Washington

 • Setting up a new home automation system

-• Adding outdoor lighting fixtures or appliance
+• Adding outdoor lighting fixtures or an appliance

 Structural Changes